Accelerated Conscious Leadership – A New Approach

 Our accelerated conscious leadership programs are primary experiential with brief presentations and discussions to deepen our understanding of the theories and concepts underlying this practical and hands-on approach.
 Given our common humanity when one person works through a meaningful challenge, everyone benefits.
 Typical programs are two days or more.
 We also offer tailored, in-house programs designed to meet the specific learning needs of leaders in one organization as well as open enrollment programs for a diverse group of organizations and independent professionals.

-Visit the upcoming workshops page for the dates and location of public workshops.
+Visit the scheduled events and workshops page for the dates and location of upcoming public workshops.